minin43/TTT-Custom-Roles/CONVARS.md

 // 4 (Traitor) - "radar" and "banana bomb"

-ttt_mercenary_shop_mode                        2       // What additional items are available to the mercenary in the shop (See above for possible values) ttt_clown_shop_mode                            0       // What additional items are available to the clown in the shop (See above for possible values) ttt_veteran_shop_mode                          0       // What additional items are available to the veteran in the shop (See above for possible values) ttt_killer_shop_mode                           0       // What additional items are available to the killer in the shop (See above for possible values) ttt_hivemind_shop_mode                         0       // What additional items are available to the hive mind in the shop (See above for possible values)
+ttt_mercenary_shop_mode                        2       // What additional items are available to the mercenary in the shop (See above for possible values) ttt_deputy_shop_mode                           0       // What additional items are available to the deputy in the shop (See above for possible values) ttt_veteran_shop_mode                          0       // What additional items are available to the veteran in the shop (See above for possible values) ttt_clown_shop_mode                            0       // What additional items are available to the clown in the shop (See above for possible values) ttt_veteran_shop_mode                          0       // What additional items are available to the veteran in the shop (See above for possible values) ttt_killer_shop_mode                           0       // What additional items are available to the killer in the shop (See above for possible values) ttt_madscientist_shop_mode                     0       // What additional items are available to the mad scientist in the shop (See above for possible values) ttt_hivemind_shop_mode                         0       // What additional items are available to the hive mind in the shop (See above for possible values)

 // Traitor Role Shop Sync (Server or round must be restarted for changes to take effect)